Wes Barker

-Wesley Barker is a Canadian magician and YouTuber, known for starring in the TruTV stunt magic show Big Trick Energy.
-He has appeared on Ellen and America's Got Talent as well as fooling Penn & Teller on their show Fool Us.
-His YouTube and Facebook channels have received 100s of millions of views.
+Wesley Barker (born April 16, 1986) is a Canadian magician and YouTuber, known for starring in the TruTV stunt magic show Big Trick Energy.
+He has appeared on Ellen and America's Got Talent as well as Penn & Teller: Fool Us.
+His YouTube and Facebook channels have received hundreds of millions of views.
 He is also the co-host of the Bottom of the Barrel Podcast with Chris Ramsay.

 Career

 Barker has competed in both the Canadian and American versions of Got Talent.
 He appeared on the second season of Fool Us in 2015, and managed to fool Penn and Teller with a trick involving a phonebook and a sword.
 He has received awards such as "Variety Performer of the Year", and "Comedian of the Year" from the Canadian Organization for Campus Activities (COCA).

 Personal life

 Barker was born in Langley, British Columbia.
 He is a friend and neighbour of fellow YouTube magician Chris Ramsay, and they have collaborated on YouTube and as part of Big Trick Energy.